-How Does DL E&C Operate?
+How does DL E&C work?

 What Are the Key Operations Driving DL E&C’s Success?